Trekky12/spark_smartswitch/README.md

         curl https://api.spark.io/v1/devices/<device_id>/led -d access_token=<access_token> -d "args=<LEDNumber>,<HIGH or LOW>"

-## Usage

-For detailed information on how to setup and use it refer to our Wiki: [Smart Switch Wiki](https://github.com/phhe/spark_smartswitch/wiki)

 ## Software modules
 Initial there are modules for the following network devices:
 * SONOS